transparentdemocracy/voting-data/readme.md

 Run `./test.sh` to run unit tests.

 Note: one of the tests is rather slow, you can skip it by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`

+## Generating data

+Run `./run-all.sh` to generate all the data in data/output/...